alessioferrari/VoiceBiofeedEmo/README.md

 can be visualise with this script.
 - params.py: this includes all the dictionaries for the parameters used in parameter tuning.
 - params_pipeline.py: this includes all the dictionaries for the parameters used in parameter tuning, with the naming required by scikit learn when a Pipeline object is used (in this case, to scale the data).
+- Preprint.pdf: preprint of the paper associated to this package.

 **_Folders_** are:
 - Data: this folder is empty.
 Before runnning the experiment, the files from one of the